Kairos-T/NLTK-Sentiment-Analyser/README.md

 python main.py input_data.txt sentiment_scores.csv
 ```
 Replace `input_data.txt` with the name of the input data file, and `sentiment_scores.csv` with the desired name of the output CSV file.

-### Command Line Arguments
-input_file: Path to the input text file containing the data for sentiment analysis.
-output_file: Path to the output CSV file where sentiment scores and labels will be saved.

 ## Output
 The script will generate a CSV file containing the sentiment analysis results for each input text.
 The CSV file will have the following columns: